alrichardbollans/wcvpy/readme.md

 # Matching Names In Datasets to the WCVP

+Python packages for downloading the WCVP, and resolving names to it.

+As a basic example, the synonym `Amsonia tabernaemontana Walter var. gattingeri Woodson`, is resolved to the accepted name (as of WCVP v12) `Amsonia tabernaemontana var. salicifolia (Pursh) Woodson` and a variety of information related to this accepted name is provided (e.g. family, IPNI id, parent, rank etc..).

+Methods for downloading and plotting distributions are also provided.

 Note this package has been renamed from `automatchnames` to `wcvpy`.

 To cite the WCVP:
 Govaerts R (ed.).
 2023.
 WCVP: World Checklist of Vascular Plants.
 Facilitated by the Royal Botanic Gardens, Kew.
 URL http://sftp.kew.org/pub/data-repositories/WCVP/ [accessed XXXX].

 For further information: